Learning how to write a professional thank you email after an interview can get you hired.

 Interviewing candidates is just as stressful as it is for the people interviewing you.
-It takes a lot of time, and at the end of it, they're pretty exhausted.
+It takes a lot of time, and at the end of it, they’re pretty exhausted.
 After an interview, a thank you note will make them feel appreciated and create a positive impression of you.
-It will mitigate any reservations they had during the interview and reflect positively on their perception of your character.
+It will mitigate any reservations during the interview and reflect positively on their perception of your character.

 Companies want people who are amicable and easy to work with.
 A thank you note after an interview shows that you are understanding, cooperative, and polite – all of which are critical traits for somebody who works well in a team.

 How To Write A Thank You Email After An Interview